RuizChristianJ/OneStopCarShop/README.md

 # OneStopCarShop
-The most comprehensive, data driven car shopping tool.
+The full scope of this project is to use what was started as a capstone and eventually build a web application that will be the most comprehensive, data driven car shopping tool.

 Shopping for a new or used car can be a daunting task with how many webpages you need to traverse to find something that fits your interest; not to mention a vehicle is a significant investment.
 The intention of this project is to bring the power of data driven decision making that is available for organizations into the hands of the individual, allowing them to make a more informed, better decision regarding how to spend their money on a vehicle.